feinjr/SMASHtoolbox/readme.md

 ## What is SMASH?

 SMASH stands for Sandia Matlab AnalysiS Hierarchy.
-It's a fancy way of saying "a collection of MATLAB code".
+That is a fancy way of saying "a collection of MATLAB code".
 The acronym and logo are inspired by dynamic compression research, where experiments involve literal smashing.
 The goals of the toolbox are:
 - To reduce development time in data analysis programs.
 - To standardize analysis techniques across dynamic compression and high-energy density researchers.
 - To promote and encourage collaborate analysis of complicated measurements.